ricklancee/maljs/README.md

 ### Testing

+**NOTE: Tests are run against the live MAL Api, Don't use your actual MAL account if you don't want to alter your list**

 In order to test add the file `env.js` to the project root.
 Add your MAL credentials to be able to send requests to the MAL api.

 ```js